krish8664/til/clojure/threading.md

 	 	 "This is the second line"
 		 "This is the third line"]}}})
 ```
-Now you want to add new a `\n` at the end of each line and then print them as a string.
-How would you do this ?
+Say you want to add a new '\n' at the end of each line and then print them together as a single string.
+How would you do this?
 Well its easy, you just get the text and then apply map and reduce to it and then print.
-Let's write it shall we ?
+Let's write it shall we?
 ```clojure
 (println (reduce str (map #(str % "\n") (:text (:paragraph (:document x))))))
 ```